14all-agency/shopify-llms-txt-directory/https-swaravcreations-com.md

   - [18K Yellow Gold Finish / Luxury Box / December](https://swaravcreations.com/products/personalized-flower-name-necklace-elegant-custom-jewelry-shop-224701-1973?variant=47053788610816)
     Availability: Available
     Price: $94.99 CAD
-- [Personalized Zodiac Sign Necklace – Astrological Jewelry for Every Star Sign](https://swaravcreations.com/products/personalized-zodiac-sign-necklace-astrological-jewelry-for-every-star-sign-shop-224701-4452): Celebrate the power of the stars with this elegant Zodiac Sign Necklace, a timeless piece that reflects personality, destiny, and charm.
+- [Personalized Zodiac Sign Necklace for Every Star Sign](https://swaravcreations.com/products/personalized-zodiac-sign-necklace-astrological-jewelry-for-every-star-sign-shop-224701-4452): Celebrate the power of the stars with this elegant Zodiac Sign Necklace, a timeless piece that reflects personality, destiny, and charm.
 Handcrafted with care, this necklace is available in polished stainless steel or an 18K yellow gold finish, making it both durable and stylish.
 Choose from 12 unique zodiac designs – Aquarius, Aries, Cancer, Capricorn, Gemini, Leo, Libra, Pisces, Sagittarius, Scorpio, Taurus, or Virgo – and carry your star sign close to your heart.
 Perfect for birthdays, anniversaries, Valentine’s Day, Christmas, or just because, this necklace is a meaningful gift for your partner, family, or friends who believe in the magic of astrology. 💖 Features: Custom Zodiac Pendant – 12 astrology signs to choose from Durable & Stylish – Polished stainless steel or dipped in 18K yellow gold Adjustable Cable Chain (18”–22”) – Comfortable for daily wear Secure 9mm Lobster Clasp – Designed for everyday confidence Luxury Packaging – Comes in a complimentary gift box (upgrade to mahogany style LED box for a premium touch) This stylish necklace features the astrological sign of your choice suspended on an 18”-22” adjustable chain.
 Your necklace will be custom made upon ordering.
 It's a gift that they will surely want to keep close to their heart. 🎁 Why It’s Special: This necklace isn’t just jewelry—it’s a symbol of identity and self-expression.
 Whether she’s a passionate Leo, a grounded Taurus, or a dreamy Pisces, this piece celebrates her star sign in a sleek, fashionable way.
 Your piece is lovingly packaged in a complimentary soft touch box for easy gifting.
 Elevate your presentation by upgrading to the mahogany style luxury box, which features a brilliant LED spotlight.
-  Updated: 2025-10-03T03:06:53Z
+  Updated: 2025-10-05T18:13:53Z
   Vendor: ShineOn Fulfillment
   Product Type: Jewelry
   Availability: Available